 The Francises are having houseguests for the weekend: Betty’s old school friend Caroline, along with her husband and two sons–Sean a strapping, morose jock, and Neil, a nerdy space enthusiast who wears high-waisted cutoffs.

 The dads barely register in this storyline.
 Betty’s eyes immediately pick out Sean the jock as the alpha male of the brood.
-“Call me Betty,” she insists, eyeing shirtless Sean like a side of beef at a barbecue contest.
+“Call me Betty,” she insists, giving shirtless Sean the once over like a side of beef at a barbecue contest.
 Wherever Betty is it’s always Payton Place.
-After she gives Sean the once-over, Caroline leans in conspiratorially to whisper, “I have to ask, do you still talk to Don?”
+After her mental undressing of Sean, Caroline leans in to whisper her own carnal thoughts, “I have to ask, do you still talk to Don?”

 Betty dismisses Don as nothing more than a long ago high school anthropology experiment who barely warrants a thought at this point.
 She then nods approvingly to Caroline at Sally’s interest in Sean, pointing out that Sally has never put on lipstick to go to the pool before.
 They didn’t even mention Sally’s hair, which looks like it took at least an hour to style even though it will soon be under a bathing cap or soaking in chlorinated pool water.